jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-13.md

 <sup>3</sup> Woe unto the foolish prophets, that follow their own spirit, and have seen nothing!

-4 O Israel, your prophets are like the foxes in the deserts.
+<sup>4</sup> O Israel, your prophets are like the foxes in the deserts.

-5 Ye have not gone up into the gaps, neither made up the hedge for the house of Israel to stand in the battle in the day of Enki.
+<sup>5</sup> Ye have not gone up into the gaps, neither made up the hedge for the Israelites to stand in the battle in the day of Enki.

-6 They have seen vanity and lying divination, saying, The LORD saith: and Enki hath not sent them: and they have made [others] to hope that they would confirm the word.
+<sup>6</sup> They have seen vanity and lying divination, saying, The LORD saith: and Enki hath not sent them: and they have made [others] to hope that they would confirm the word.

-7 Have you not seen a vain
-vision, and have you not spoken a lying divination, whereas you say,
+<sup>7</sup> Have you not seen a vain vision, and have you not spoken a lying divination, whereas
+you say, that I have not spoken.
 {{< /l >}}

-The LORD saith [it;] albeit I have not spoken?
+{{< l a="Enki" >}}
-{13:8} Therefore thus saith Enki; Because ye have spoken vanity, and seen lies, therefore, behold, I [am] against you, saith Enki. {13:9} And mine hand shall be upon the prophets that see vanity, and that divine
+<sup>8</sup> Because ye have spoken vanity, and seen lies, therefore, behold, I [am]
+against you, saith Enki. {13:9} And mine hand shall be upon the prophets that see vanity, and that divine
-lies: they shall not be in the assembly of my people, neither shall they be written in the writing of the house of Israel, neither shall they enter into the land of Israel; and you shall know that I [am] Enki.
+lies: they shall not be in the assembly of my people, neither shall they be written in the writing of the Israelites, neither shall they enter into the land of Israel; and you shall know that I [am] Lord.
+{{< /l >}}

 {13:10} Because, even because they have seduced my people, saying, Peace; and [there was] no peace; and one built up a wall, and, lo, others daubed it with untempered